(All fields required)

 Please supply the correct answer.

 The Sickle Cell and Hemoglobin program is home to specialists with a wide variety of backgrounds and areas of focus.
 As a team, this diversity makes us better prepared to care for your child’s unique needs.
 Learn more about our faculty and staff.

-Director, Comprehensive Sickle Cell Program
+Director, Cincinnati Comprehensive Sickle Cell Program

-Program Leader, Molecular and Gene Therapy Program
+Program Leader, Hematology and Gene Therapy Program

 Arumugam P, Malik P. Genetic therapy for beta-thalassemia: from the bench to the bedside.
 Hematology Am Soc Hematol Educ Program.
 2010;2010:445-50.

 Perumbeti A, Malik P. Therapy for beta-globinopathies: a brief review and determinants for successful and safe correction.
 Ann N Y Acad Sci.
 2010 Aug;1202:36-44.
 Review.